shiquan/project_scripts_temp/projects/hla_typing/README.md

 > mafft A_gen.fasta | database_construct > database.fa

 Now align the Sanger sequence against our database.
-Remember there are IUPAC code in the sequence, so we might not use the current stat NGS aligner like bwa and bowtie2 etc. Here we use blat in protein alignment mode in conversion, but in long term or big projects we should consider to develop a program to support IUPAC.
+Remember there are IUPAC code in the sequence, so we might not use the current stat NGS aligner like bwa and bowtie2 etc. Here we use a simple way, use blat in protein alignment mode to do alignment.
+(But in long term or big projects we should consider to develop a program to support IUPAC.)
 Here is the command.

 > blat −out=blast −t=prot −q=prot −stepSize=5 −repMatch=2253 −minMatch=11 −minScore=90 −minIdentity=0.99 database.fa seq.txt /dev/stdout > result.txt